ARU-Bioinf-IBDS/prac-B/README.md

-# P1: Introducing Jupyter Notebooks
+# P1.
+Exercise A: handling sequences in strings.

 Jupyter Notebook is an "open-source web application that allows you to create and share documents that contain live Python code, equations,